 The obvious work-around for this bug is to always use a lowercase DOCTYPE when passing markup through HTML Tidy.
 I wrote a little program for myself that lowercases the DOCTYPE of any HTML files that I pass through it to help me avoid this particular issue in the future.
 It shouldn’t make any different to web browsers or any other software that will parse the document.

-This was a really annoying issue and I spent way too much time narrowing down why some documents behaved correctly and some reformatted in strange and unexpected ways.
+This was a annoying issue and I spent way too much time narrowing down why some documents behaved correctly and some reformatted in strange and unexpected ways.
 I later realized that this “strange” reformatting was the expected result for HTML 4 strict parsing mode.

-On a more positive note: I’m really happy with HTML Tidy overall.
+On a more positive note: I’m happy with HTML Tidy overall.
 It has helped me identify and correct dozens of issues with this site already.
 I’ve also found, reported, or fixed some other minor issues using Tidy with things like HTML5+RDFa extension attributes.

 You can follow tidy-html5 issue #815 if you’re interested in updates on the DOCTYPE issue.
 A tiny patch for the issue is already available.
 HTML Tidy releases are few and far between so I don’t expect that we’ll see this patch make its way to a release and users any time soon.